 9. Baiwang Mountain (百望山)

-Elevation: At a height of only a little more than 200 meters above sea level, Baiwang Mountain is the last area of the Taihang Mountains (太行山) in the Beijing area.
+- Elevation: At a height of only a little more than 200 meters above sea level, Baiwang Mountain is the lowest area of the Taihang Mountains (太行山) in the Beijing area.

 10. Huangcaoliang Mountain (黄草梁)

 This area is a treat for those who like hiking on natural paths instead of stone/concrete.
 There are gentle slopes, and the top of the mountain is quite dry due to high permeability.
 Huangcaoliang means "Yellow Grass Ridge", which describes its sparse, dry vegetation, allowing magnificent mountain views.
 It's also known as "the Pearl of the Ancient Road".
 You can see a beautiful sunrise from the mountaintop.